NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 Or, if they want to only use their main email address to access RAVS at each organisation, they can do the following:

-* add themselves (or ask a lead admin to add them) to an organisation using their main email address
+* add themselves (or ask a lead administrator to add them) to an organisation using their main email address
-* then deactivate (or ask a lead admin to deactivate) the extra email account they used previously for that organisation
+* then deactivate (or ask a lead administrator to deactivate) the extra email account they used previously for that organisation

 Any records previously created with an extra email account will remain unchanged.

-## If a user has been added to multiple organisations after 16 December 2024

-Each time they log in, they will see a screen listing all the organisations they're currently associated with.
-They then have to select the relevant organisation.

-To switch organisations, they need to log out, log back in and select a new organisation.

 ## Changing a user's permissions or clinician status